jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) can create a learning plan for almost any topic tailored to your specific needs.

 # What to Learn
-Follow your curiosity.
+Follow your curiosity, or learn something to fill a gap in your career.
-Learn something to fill a gap in your career.
+Ideally the same topic can do both.

 Regardless, choose something that interests you.
 Most learning will be on your own time.